Boogeyman Pop

-Boogeyman Pop is a 2018 American independent anthology horror film written, edited and directed by Brad Michael Elmore.
+Boogeyman Pop is a 2018 American indie anthology horror film written, edited and directed by Brad Michael Elmore.
 It stars James Paxton, M. C. Gainey, Dominique Booth, Greg Hill, Dillon Lane, Kyle Cameron, and Alixandra von Renner.
 The film was executive produced by Chris Weitz and Blumhouse Productions.

 The film premiered at the Cinepocalypse Film Festival on June 23, 2018.

 Premise

 A bat-wielding, masked killer in a rusted-out black Cadillac weaves in and out of three interlocking stories awash in sex, drugs, punk rock, black magic, and broken homes.